szpajder/libacars/doc/PROG_GUIDE.md

   or preserved (false).

 - It is safe to invoke `la_proto_tree_format_text()` on a protocol node of a message which failed to decode.
-The result will then contain an error message.
+The output will then contain an error message.

 ### Example 2: Decoding ACARS applications